99ashu/Catch_The_Clown/README.md

-# Catch_The_Clown
+## How To Play?
+Clone or download this repository.
+Run the file "clown.exe"

 ## Goal Of The Game
 A clown will constantly move around the screen.
 The objective is to catch the clown by clicking on it.
 For each successful catch the score will increase by 1 and the speed of the clown will also increase making the game more challenging.
 Every unsuccessful catch will cost 1 life

 ## Controls